tthorntone/AdNauseam-Wiki/µBlock-vs.-ABP:-efficiency-compared.md

 ##### Methodology

 Note that the results above are the tail end of running the [reference benchmark](https://github.com/gorhill/uBlock/wiki/Reference-benchmark), except `wait` set to 15, and `repeat` set to 1.
 Both ABP and µBlock set to use _EasyList_, _EasyPrivacy_, _"Peter Lowe’s Ad server list"_, _"Malware domains"_.
-ABP-specific: _"Acceptable ads"_ disabled.
+ABP-specific: _"Acceptable ads"_ disabled. µBlock-specific: default settings.

 ### Added memory footprint to web pages